[Last amended October 2022]

 Art.
 V. Duties of Officers.
 A) The President shall preside at all meetings of the Society and perform such other duties as are customary for the office, including the appointment of such special committees as are deemed appropriate for the work of the Society.
 B) The Vice-President shall preside in the absence of the President, and shall be responsible, in consultation with the Executive Committee (see Art.
 IX), for planning and implementing programs of the Society.
 C) The Secretary-Treasurer shall keep minutes of the Society’s meetings; shall notify the members in writing of these meetings in advance; shall work in conjunction with the Editor to maintain an accurate roll of the members of the Society, records of the Society’s financial transactions and such other records as are necessary for the Society’s work; shall receive membership dues and other monies of the Society, deposit them in a secure place, and pay from them to discharge the financial obligations of the Society; shall present a financial report at the Society’s Annual Business Meeting that will be audited by the Executive Committee under the direction of the President; shall oversee the content of the website of the Society to provide updated information on the work of the Society and on Leibniz scholarship in North America.
 In addition, the Secretary-Treasurer shall act as the parliamentarian for the Society.
-D) The Editor of the Leibniz Review shall oversee all of the editorial duties of the journal.
-The Editor shall work in conjunction with the Secretary-Treasurer to maintain an updated list of members and their mailing addresses, to collect dues from the libraries that hold subscriptions to the journal or from online databases containing the Leibniz Review, and to discharge the financial obligations associated with the journal.
-In addition, the Editor shall present a financial report to the Treasurer-Secretary before the Society’s Annual Business Meeting detailing income and expenses associated with the operation of the journal.
+D) The Editor of the Leibniz Review shall oversee all of the editorial duties of the Leibniz Review.
+The Editor shall work in conjunction with the Secretary-Treasurer to maintain an updated list of members and their mailing addresses, to collect dues from the libraries that hold subscriptions to the Leibniz Review or from online databases containing the Leibniz Review, and to discharge the financial obligations associated with the journal.
+In addition, the Editor shall present a financial report to the Secretary-Treasurer before the Society’s Annual Business Meeting detailing income and expenses associated with the operation of the Leibniz Review.
 The Society will be responsible for ensuring that the operating expenses of the Leibniz Review are met.

 Art.
 VI.
 Members of the Board and Terms of Office A) There shall be five Members of the Board of this Society.
 B) They shall serve for terms of four years (no more than two terms in succession).
 They shall be elected in accordance with the procedures set forth in Art.
 X of this document.